 - Artist: Jackson Pollock

 This famous painting by Jackson Pollock is a signature piece of art that depicts the chaos raging within Pollock at the time of painting.
 The many swirls and meshes make it a unique piece of work.
-For these reasons, it is one of the most expensive paintings ever sold by an American artist as it was sold for a huge $140 million.
+For these reasons, it was one of the most expensive paintings ever sold by an American artist, as it was sold for $140 million in 2006.

 10. The Son of Man